mbastola/PAC-Learning-foundations-in-AI/README.md

 - PAC semantics, classical entailment, and a small resolution example.
 - The final-project thread on VC dimension of neural networks.

+## Formalization

+- `coq/` contains a minimal Coq sketch for finite agreement on examples.
+- `prolog/` contains a tiny logic-programming sketch for entailment and resolution-style clauses.

+The formal/ files are here to show where mechanically checked fragments belong.

 ## Run

 Run examples: